sidibos/joomla-docker/README.md

 # joomla-docker

 ## Setup
+Run the following command
+`cd joomla-docker`

-Run the following command `docker-compose up -d` Add `--build` to rebuild the image
+`docker-compose up -d` and add `--build` at the end if you want to rebuild the image.

 Browse `http://localhost:8080`